DA0-DA0/dao-contracts/contracts/external/cw-admin-factory/README.md

 # cw-admin-factory

-Serves as a factory that isntantiates contracts and sets them as their own wasm admins.
+Serves as a factory that instantiates contracts and sets them as their own wasm admins.

 Useful for allowing contracts (e.g. DAOs) to migrate themselves.